 The Australian driver has been sponsored by the likes of Aston Martin, Go Pro, Blue Coast, Puma, and more.
 As of 2020, he is worth around $50 million with an annual salary of $29 million.

 Ricciardo has also been sponsored by carsales.com, a website that is primarily used for vehicle classifieds.
 Recently, Ricciardo extended his contract with carsales for 2 more years.

-Since 2017, Ricciardo has been teaming up with premium hat company Melin to release a line of hats developed in collaboration between Daniel and Melin.
+Since 2017, Ricciardo has been teaming up with the premium hat company Melin to release a line of hats resulting from a collaboration between Daniel and Melin.

 Following the horrific bushfires that left Australia reeling, Daniel Ricciardo donated an unspecified amount to the Australian Red Cross and WIRES wildlife rescue.
 Furthermore, the Perth native revealed that he would be auctioning his race suit to raise money for charitable causes.

-Daniel’s current girlfriend remains unknown and his dating game remains a mystery.
-However, Ricciardo is unmarried and does not have a wife.
+Daniel’s current girlfriend remains unknown, and his dating scene remains a mystery.
+However, Ricciardo remains unmarried.

 Ricciardo also has an impressive tattoo collection, which is pretty ironic, considering his fear of needles.

 Interested parties can reach out to Daniel Ricciardo through his official website at https://danielricciardo.com/

 For business and media inquiries, one can send an email to firstname.lastname@example.org